hrmJ/newblog/cl3oey5iv053ef1nv9y5fee48.md

 lot more often than I originally anticipated.
 And just as in the research community, getting feedback often and early turned out to be extremely valuable.

-Here's a straight up comparison, a little tongue-and-cheek:
+Here's a straight up comparison:

 | Academic world                                                         | Development world                            |
 | ---------------------------------------------------------------------- | -------------------------------------------- |